sonkkasonkka/cybersecurity-data-portfolio/README.md

   Practical course focused on preparing datasets for analysis, handling missing values and improving data quality.

 - **Data Visualization**
-  Practical course focused on building charts and using visualization to understand data patterns.
+  Practical course focused on building charts and using visualization to understand data

----

-## Tools I Have Practiced With

-- Python
-- pandas
-- NumPy
-- scikit-learn basics
-- SQL / MS SQL Server
-- GitHub
-- Burp Suite
-- Wireshark
-- tcpdump
-- Nmap
-- Cisco Packet Tracer
-- Snort
-- Cuckoo Sandbox
-- INetSim
-- Linux
-- Windows
-- AWS basics
----
-This portfolio is part of my learning process.
-I update it as I complete new labs, courses and small practice projects.